ioccc-src/winner/2000/rince/README.md

     space saved by using a single long string constant is more than outweighed by the ability to further obfuscate.

-2. convert ANSI tri-graphs to ASCII
+2. convert ANSI trigraphs to ASCII

     These are not used.